syncfusion/blazor-docs/blazor/pivot-table/editing.md

 ---
 layout: post
 title: Editing in Blazor Pivot Table Component | Syncfusion
-description: Checkout and learn here all about Editing in Syncfusion Blazor Pivot Table component and much more details.
+description: Checkout and learn here all about editing in Syncfusion Blazor Pivot Table component and much more details.
 platform: Blazor
 control: Pivot Table
 documentation: ug